Liquor license Bill passed in parliament

 NFP MP, Lenora Qereqeretabua echoed similar sentiments adding that liquor outlets need to be more responsible.

-“There have been many instances when liquor outlets have irresponsibly sold liquor and intoxicated people have then become a problem for the community creating noise and threatening and harassing others especially women and girls.”
+“There have been many instances when liquor outlets have irresponsibly sold liquor and intoxicated people have then become a problem for the community creating noise and threatening and harassing others, especially women and girls.
+This extension of licenses might be fine for big hotels but it does not work for everyone.”

-While contributing to the debate of the bill, FijiFirst MP, Sachida Nand made it clear that the opposition need to read the bill then speak as the bill does not change the process of obtaining a license.
+The Acting Prime Minister, Aiyaz Sayed-Khaiyum stressed that the opposition has missed the point of how the bill assists Fijian businesses adding that the bill does not change the processes of obtaining a license.

+“When a license is given, even if it is for five years Honorable Rasova.
+For a hotel for five years, there is nothing stopping the licensing authority from doing random checks, there is nothing stopping the authority from getting complaints.
+We have had complaints, hotels they were given licenses acting like brothels, they were closed down.”

+Sayed-Khaiyum has clarified that this bill is not a carte blanch that allows Fijians to drink alcohol day and night but predominantly to support hotels and businesses that facilitate the sale of alcohol and their employees.